Judkins Park station

-Judkins Park station will be an at-grade Sound Transit East Link light rail station at the south end of the Central District neighborhood of Seattle.
-It is expected to open along with the section of the line to Overlake in 2024.
+Judkins Park station is a future light rail station on the 2 Line of the Link light rail system in Seattle, Washington, United States.
+The at-grade station, located in the median of Interstate 90 at Rainier Avenue, will serve the Central District neighborhood.
+It is expected to open in early 2026 along with the 2 Line extension across Lake Washington.

 Location

 The station will be located in the middle of I-90 in the former express lanes just west of 23rd Ave South.
 It will have entrances at 23rd Ave South and Rainier Ave South.
 It will have a center platform and include landscaping around it.